XiaoMi/mace/docs/introduction.rst

 MACE Interpreter
 ================

-Mace Interpreter mainly parse the NN graph and manage the tensors in the graph.
+Mace Interpreter mainly parses the NN graph and manages the tensors in the graph.

 =======
 Runtime